 If the teachings are not from the Word of God, then they are not of God; and they will not produce anything good.
 "Ye shall know them by their fruits.
 Do men gather grapes of thorns, or figs of thistles?
 Even so every good tree bringeth forth good fruit; but a corrupt tree bringeth forth evil fruit.
-A good tree cannot bring forth evil fruit, neither can a corrupt tree bring forth good fruit. ...
+A good tree cannot bring forth evil fruit, neither can a corrupt tree bring forth good fruit.
+Every tree that bringeth not forth good fruit is hewn down, and cast into the fire.
 Wherefore by their fruits ye shall know them ..."

 Matthew 7:16-20

-We can easily discern what is of God, and what is not of God: because if it is not of God, it will bring forth rotten spiritual fruit.
-A preacher I know warned the congregation of a television preacher of the past.
-He urged people not to support him, as the preacher was not teaching doctrine as it was taught in the Bible.
+We can easily discern what is of God, and what is not of God; because if it is not of God, it will bring forth rotten spiritual fruit.
+A preacher I know warned his congregation of a television evangelist of the past.
+He urged people not to support the man; as the preacher was not teaching biblical doctrine.
 Many members got upset and left the church over that matter.
-It was vears later that the preacher's "prophecy" came true, and the television evangelist was exposed and jailed.
-Because his doctrine was wrong, his spiritual fruit was also bad
+It was years later that the preacher's "prophecy" came true, and the television evangelist was exposed and jailed.
+Because his doctrine was wrong, his spiritual fruit was also bad.